 Function: Send the interface IP address (that is, the primary IP address of the first VLAN interface where this port resides) to the connected device when this function is disabled.
-If no IP address is configured for the VLAN interface where this port resides, it doesn't send interface IP and all IP addresses configured for other VLAN interfaces to the connected device..
+If no IP address is configured for the VLAN interface where this port resides, the interface IP address is 127.0.0.1.
 Send the interface IP address and all IP addresses that have been configured for the current device to the connected device when this function is enabled.
 A maximum of 64 TLV management addresses can be sent out.
-If no IP address is configured for the VLAN interface where this port resides, it doesn't send interface IP and all IP addresses configured for other VLAN interfaces to the connected device.